lvanderlaat/sabalt/README.md

 ## Export to Lilypond

-First get the exact tempo of the song:
+In order to set the right note duration (quarter, eight, etc.) we need to know the exact tempo of the song (use the original record):

     (sabalt) $ ipython
     In [1]: y, sr = librosa.load(mp3_file)
     In [2]: librosa.beat.tempo(y=y, sr=sr)

-Use this tempo to convert to musical notation:
+Use this tempo and the labels file (`sabalt-pitches` output) to convert to musical notation:

     (sabalt) $ sabalt-score [PATH TO LABELS FILE] [TEMPO]

+## Compile the score

+    $ lilypond score.ly

+This is not a perfect score, just a starting point, you'll have to check.